quantopian/zipline/README.md

 - @snth
 - @yinhm for integrating zipline with @yinhm/datafeed
+- [Jeremiah Lowin](http://www.lowindata.com) for teaching us the nuances of Sharpe and Sortino Ratios
 - Quantopian Team

 (alert us if we've inadvertantly missed listing you here!)